-It is strongly recommended that, at the end of every 20 weeks, the student and supervisor take the chance to reflect on and discuss the student's performance.
-By using the summary table on the previous page, the student and supervisor will be able to comment on progress and areas for future development.
+It is strongly recommended that, at the end of 400, 800, 1200 and 1600 scans, the student and supervisor take the chance to reflect on and discuss the student's performance.
+By using the summary table in the logbook, the student and supervisor will be able to comment on progress and areas for future development.